-The National Green Tribunal Friday slammed NHAI for showing indifference towards environment protection and said that green cover on both sides of highways is absolutely essential to mitigate the adverse impact of vehicular pollution.
+The National Green Tribunal Friday slammed NHAI for showing indifference towards environment protection and said that green cover on both sides of highways is essential to mitigate vehicular pollution’s adverse impact.

 The NHAI stand that roads are constructed by Concessioners and it is their responsibility to comply with law is patently untenable and shows indifference and breach of public trust and statutory duties, NGT said.

 “If the NHAI in the course of its activities hires its agents, the liability of the principal does not end.
-The Criminal as well as Civil liability of NHAI and its highest officers under the Environmental Law to be prosecuted and to be required to pay compensation continues.
+The Criminal and Civil liability of NHAI and its highest officers under the Environmental Law to be prosecuted and required to pay compensation continues.
 Such inalienable duty cannot be abandoned on the specious plea that a contractor is being hired.

 “Moreover, being public authorities, taking such plea shows lack of responsibility or lack of knowledge of law.
 Indifference to issues of environment affecting public health by a public authority can hardly be appreciated,” a bench headed by NGT Chairperson Justice A K Goel said.